IanWark/dvTravel/README.md

 # dvTravel
-dvTravel is a a Windows and soon to be iPad application made in Delphi for Casa Dulce Vida (www.dulcevida.com/), a “boutique hotel” in Mexico, to assist in managing their client's bookings and payments.
+dvTravel is a a Windows made in Delphi for Casa Dulce Vida (www.dulcevida.com/), a “boutique hotel” in Mexico, to assist in managing their client's bookings and payments.

+Video Demo: www.youtube.com/watch?v=yDamSvKMYF8

 The client application connects to a middle-tier server connected to the database, which processes and returns the results to the client.
 Both the middle-tier server and the database itself are hosted on Amazon Web Services.